Culture / Education

 Teaching material suitable for use by Roma and non-Roma teachers working with classes made up of both Roma and other children.
 This material, in the form of publications or sets of educational fact sheets covering a number of topics, such as history, culture, language, will foster mutual understanding of differences, which is the basic principle underlying the intercultural approach.
 It can be used in both formal education and non-formal educational settings such as cultural centres or museums of Roma culture and history.
 Some of this material can be used in the community by children and their parents.

-The Roma Holocaust.
+The Roma Genocide.
 This work is done in co-operation with OSCE/ODIHR.
 It comprises a database on this period of Roma history, with a virtual library of the best-known and most useful publications, and an interactive map on which countries can indicate their special/distinctive features at national level.
 The website also provides information on curricula, available teaching materials, school textbooks, places of remembrance, and innovative practices introduced by ministries, civil society, international organisations, museums and schools.

 Standard-setting tools for the teaching and learning of the Romani language were developed in view of the crucial importance of the issue of Roma education throughout Europe and in the context of the Council of Europe’s comprehensive approach to Roma and Travellers issues.
 In response to the need expressed by a number of member states for curriculum guidelines to ensure high-quality provision in the Romani language, the Language Policy Division of the Council of Europe has developed and published a Curriculum Framework for Romani and two European Language Portfolio (ELP) models for Romani, accompanied by a Teacher Handbook.